 Campers applying for both work exchange and financial aid will first be considered for work exchange positions.
 If work exchange is awarded and more aid is requested, additional aid will be capped at $50-70.
 If a camper is only requesting financial aid (not work exchange), they may request an amount between $50-125.
 Campers are asked to assess their own needs and to choose the amount that will make it possible for them to attend camp.
 There are additional funds available for certain groups (see below), and in rare instances the Financial Aid Work Group has the authority to award a higher dollar amount of aid for anyone.

+Additional funds are available for people who identify as Black, Indigenous, and/or as a Person of Color, and those experiencing extenuating economic circumstances.
+When we are able to, we also prioritize funds for emerging adults aged 16 to 23.
 We offer these additional scholarships to nurture, expand, and diversify our camp community, and out of a commitment to economic and racial justice.
-These funds are designated for potential campers who have had limited access to income or other forms of institutionalized discrimination affecting their ability to afford camp.
+These funds are designated for potential campers who have had limited access to income or have other forms of institutionalized discrimination affecting their ability to afford camp.

 How do campers apply for aid?

-When registering for camp, campers can indicate their interest in applying for work exchange/financial aid.
+When registering for camp, campers can indicate their interest in applying for work exchange / financial aid.
 Information about financial aid and work exchange (including work exchange job descriptions) will be emailed to them.
 This will also be available on the camp website.
 Any camper, including all organizing campers, may apply for financial aid and/or work exchange positions.
 Members of the Financial Aid Work Group will recuse themselves from decisions concerning their own, or any of their direct family member’s applications.
 Path leaders and RFT members are ineligible for work exchange jobs or financial aid, as there is money budgeted to cover the cost of their registration as well as a stipend for each Teacher/RFT member.

 When will campers be notified that their request for financial aid and/or work exchange has been approved and the exact $ amount?